This restaurant booted Sarah Sanders. Then came the digital pitchforks.

 Yelp and Facebook can be great promotional tools for small businesses looking to get footholds in crowded markets.
 They can also turn into raging battlefields teeming with tens of thousands of angry Americans.

-That seems to be the case for the Red Hen, the upscale farm-to-table eatery in Lexington, Virginia, that booted White House press secretary Sarah Huckabee Sanders over the weekend.
+That seems to be the case for the Red Hen, the upscale farm-to-table eatery in Lexington, Virginia, that booted White House press secretary Sarah Sanders on Friday.

 On Monday morning, President Donald Trump led the charge on Twitter, blasting the Red Hen for its allegedly "filthy canopies, doors and windows."
 But the backlash went into high gear on Yelp, where detractors swarmed the restaurant's public listing and flooded it with one-star ratings and politically charged comments.